Clemapfel/mousetrap/docs/01_installation.md

 # Chapter 1: Installation

-In this chapter we will learn
+In this chapter, we will learn
 + how to install mousetrap and it's dependencies
 + how to create our first GUI application
 + how to uninstall mousetrap if we decide to do so

-If there is an issue with any step in this chapter, consider continueing onto the [troubleshooting section](#troubleshooting).
+If there is an issue with any step in this chapter, consider continuing onto the [troubleshooting section](#troubleshooting).

 ### Dependencies